-Passive investing is about removing your judgement from the investing process by purchasing a mutual fund or exchange-traded fund (ETF) that tracks a particular index (like the S&P 500).
+Passive investing is about removing your judgment from the investing process by purchasing a mutual fund or exchange-traded fund (ETF) that tracks a particular index (like the S&P 500).
 The fund “passively” follows the index, which means its returns closely mirror the results of that benchmark.
 This approach avoids trying to pick winning stocks and instead owns the market as a whole in order to collect the equity risk premium.

-In contrast, active investing is about adding your judgement to the investing process.
+In contrast, active investing is about adding your judgment to the investing process.
 You (or a fund manager) choose which stocks or ETFs to purchase and when to purchase them (otherwise known as timing the market).
 Active investors (like day traders) believe it’s possible to beat the market and that share prices are not always representative of their fair market value.

 In a nutshell, 70+ years of research supports that passive investing outperforms active investing.

 While active investing can outperform the market over shorter periods of time, it is impossible to do with any long-term consistency and reliability.

 Is It Better to Invest a Lump Sum or Space Out Your Contributions?

 Let’s say you got a big tax refund or bonus, and you want to invest that money into a TFSA or RRSP.
 Is it better to deposit the whole shebang into your investing account all at once, or to make small payments throughout the year?
 It’s a question many investors face: whether to take a lump sum investing or a dollar-cost averaging approach.

 The evidence supports that it’s best to invest a lump sum immediately.
 A 2012 Vanguard study found that immediate lump-sum investing beat dollar-cost averaging about two-thirds of the time.